Bridge Street Bridge (Elkhart, Indiana)

-Bridge Street Bridge, also known as the County Bridge #387, is a historic reinforced concrete bridge located at Elkhart, Elkhart County, Indiana.
+Bridge Street Bridge, also known as the County Bridge #387, is a historic reinforced concrete bridge located at Elkhart, Indiana.
 It was built in 1939 and spans the St. Joseph River.
 The bridge measures 272 feet long and consists of a 116 foot long center span, flanked by 67 foot long spans to the east and west.
 It measures 52 feet wide, with a 40-foot roadway and 6 foot sidewalks on either side.

 It was added to the National Register of Historic Places in 2009.